torypayne/socket_lesson/README.md

 	my_socket = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
 	my_socket.connect(("localhost", 5555))

-Create a new file and run the code above.
+Create a new file and call it "client.py" and add the code above.
 However, when we run, we'll get an error:

 	socket.error: [Errno 111] Connection refused

 That's because we've told our application to connect to a server listening on port 5555 on the local machine ("localhost" always points to the machine you're on) and there's nothing currently listening on the port.
 We need to run a server!

-Clone this repository and in another terminal window run the chatserver.py application.
+In another terminal window (you'll want to leave two windows open for this exercise) run the chatserver.py application.

 	$ python chatserver.py